-As at 30 June 2023, the interest of the Group in joint ventures is as follows:

-Momina Krepost AD - 37.46% interest of Sopharma AD.
+- As at 31 March 2025, the interest of the Group in joint ventures is as follows: - Momina Krepost AD 37.46% interest of Sopharma AD.
 The principal activities of the joint venture include development, implementation and production of human and veterinary medical products.
-It has been a Joint venture for the Group since 10 March 2021.

-As at 30 June 2023, the interest of the Group in associates is as follows:

-- Doverie Obedinen Holding AD 24.993% interest of Sopharma AD.
-The principal activities of the company include acquisition, management, assessment and sale of shares in Bulgarian and foreign companies - legal entities. - Sopharma Imoti REIT 41.09% interest of Sopharma AD.
-The principal activities of the company include investing cash raised by issues of securities in real estate through purchase pf right of ownership and other rights in rem over real estate, construction and enhancements in order to provide the real estate for management, lease and/or sale.
+It has been a Joint venture for the Group since 10 March 2021. - ZAO Kompaniya Interfarm, Belarus joint venture through SOOO Brititrade 50% participation.
+The business activity of the joint venture is retail trade in pharmaceutical products.
+The company is a joint venture for the Group from 10.07.2024. - As at 31 March 2025, the interest of the Group in associates is as follows: - Doverie Obedinen Holding AD 22.60% interest of Sopharma AD.
+The principal activities of the company include acquisition, management, assessment and sale of shares in Bulgarian and foreign companies - legal entities. - Sopharma Properties REIT 45.65% interest of Sopharma AD.
+The principal activities of the company include investing cash raised by issues of securities in real estate through purchase pf right of ownership and other rights in rem over real estate, construction and enhancements in order to provide the real estate for management, lease and/or sale. - Sopharma Buildings REIT 32.48% participation of Sopharma AD.
+The subject of the company's activity is the investment of funds raised through the issuance of securities in real estate (real estate securitization) through the purchase of ownership rights and other real rights over real estate, renting, leasing, leasing and/or selling, them - ODO Alenpharm-plus associated company through SOOO Brititrade 40.10% participation.
+The company's business activity is retail trade in medicinal products. - OOO Galenafarm associated company through SOOO Brititrade 47% participation.
+The company's business activity is retail trade in medicinal products. - ODO Medzhel associated company through SOOO Brititrade 40% participation.
+The company's business activity is retail trade in medicinal products.

-As of the date of these interim consolidated financial statements, the average number of Group's personnel was 4,770 workers and employees (2022: 4,764 workers and employees).
+As of the date of these consolidated annual financial statements, the average number of Group's personnel was 6,099 workers and employees (2024: 5,599 workers and employees).